 Where to Play Bocce

+Bocce games can be played on a variety of surfaces, including grass, gravel, hard-packed dirt, clay, and sand.
 If you have a grass lawn, you can deeply mow a patch to create a bocce court.
 Wherever your chosen court, the surface should be level.
-While two people can play against each other, bocce is a great team game, simply form two teams with an even number of players -- usually eight (four on each team).

 How to Play Bocce Ball

-To get started, you will need a bocce set, which consists of:
+To get started, you will need a bocce set that consists of: